 Students for whom English is a second language will need English language proficiency of at least 6.5 in IELTS text scores (or equivalent).

 A Masters’ degree is 180 credits, made up of taught modules up to 120 credits plus a dissertation of 60 credits.
-The dissertation is the final assessment on the programme that brings together the student’s modular learning in development and implementation of a significant piece of research, the focus of which is determined by the student, who will receive support and guidance from their supervisor.
+The dissertation is the final assessment on the programme that brings together the student’s modular learning in the development and implementation of a significant piece of research, the focus of which is determined by the student, who will receive support and guidance from their supervisor.

 Those taking taught modules only may qualify for a Postgraduate Award (30 credits), Postgraduate Certificate (60 credits) or a Postgraduate Diploma (120 credits).
-The re-structured MRes Social Science Research Methods comprises of the following compulsory modules:
+The MRes Social Science Research Methods comprises of the following compulsory modules:

 Research Skills and Researcher Development (30 credits)

 Principles of Social Science Research (30 credits)